-In winter, the vine pruning is essential.
+During winter, pruning is essential.
 The way of doing it determines the quality of the harvest and the lifespan of the vines.
 Our winegrowers design the shape the vine, choosing the optimum number of buds to reach the delicate balance of vigour: an excess of buds could lead to an abundant harvest that may not be able to ripen in good conditions.
 On the other hand, an excessive pruning would accentuate the vigour of the vine and its growth, preventing the development of fruits.

 The challenge is to determine, for each plot and even for each plant, the perfect balance, which only the experienced winemakers naturally find.

 The production of healthy, sufficiently ripe grapes relies on a good management of the vineyard.
 The diseases that can affect the vines and the grapes, such as mildew, powdery mildew, botrytis, dead arm disease – all called “fungal diseases”- are regularly monitored.
 However, pest disease are more complex to deal with.
 Our technical advisors help us find alternative methods to the use of chemicals, such as essential oils.
 Stronger insecticides are only used if the pest have been observed in the vineyard (there is no preventive treatement done), and if it endangers the harvest.

 When the ripening of the grapes is complete, the harvest is the culmination of a full year of work in the vineyard.
 We have to check the berries, analyse them, and taste them.
 We must also carefully pay attention to weather forecasts.
 And when we decide to harvest, it is done in close cooperation with our oenologist Antoine MEDEVILLE and the entire team of Laboratoire Oenoconseil in Pauillac.
 Our teams of pickers work in the cellar and in the vineyards, according to an established schedule.